freenas/freenas-docs/userguide/storage.rst

   man-in-the-middle attack.
 This key needs to be copied to the replication task on *PUSH*.

-This section will demonstrate how to configure a replication task between the following two %brand% systems:
+This section demonstrates how to configure a replication task between these two %brand% systems:

 * *192.168.2.2* will be referred to as *PUSH*.
 This system has a periodic snapshot task for the ZFS dataset :file:`/mnt/local/data`.